top of page

 Creative Life News Blog

 You enter a sleek contemporary art gallery and look around at all the abstract paintings.
-"What is this one supposed to be?" you wonder as you look at a painting.
+"What is this one supposed to be?" you wonder.
 You have no idea, given it looks just like a jumble of colours, shapes, and lines.
-No one is going to test you, but you're a bit upset that you can't pin down an answer, like "Oh, it's sort of like a golden fish in a whirling tidal pool among rocks".
-You don't want to seem unsophisticated, but you breathe a sigh of relief when you come to the gallery's photography section and see a shot of actual goldfish in a bowl.
+No one is going to test you, but you're a bit upset that you can't pin down an answer, like "Oh, it's sort of like maybe a golden fish in a whirling tidal pool among rocks".
+You don't want to seem unsophisticated, but breathe a sigh of relief when you come to the photography section and see what is unmistakably a goldfish in a bowl!
+Seems you've just come through a clash of perception.

 Art, Freedom, and the Search for Meaning

-Like any form of art, Abstract and Realistic art both can be meaningful, intriguing, beautiful ... or not.
-These judgements depend upon the eye of the beholder.
-But these two categories work upon us differently.
-The more easily identified content in realistic art carries much of its meaning.
-Two figures looking at each other across a small cafe table = intimacy.
-A battle scene with lanced soldiers riding rearing horses= dangerous excitement.
-By definition, abstract art needs no recognizable content.
+Like any form of art, both Abstract and Realistic paintings can be meaningful, intriguing, beautiful ... or not.
+Judgements of beauty rest in the eye of the beholder.
+As for meaning, Realistic art conveys it via visual narrative in the recognized content .
+A realistic portrayal of two figures looking at each other as they lean across a small table = intimacy.
+A battle scene with lanced soldiers riding rearing horses= action, danger.
+By definition, Abstract art portrays no recognizable content.
 So how can it be meaningful?
 The key question for abstract art is "What does it DO" rather than "What IS it?
+An abstract painting does somPerhaps that makes Abstract art more challenging to look at because its meaning (if any) depends upon the individual looking at and reacting (or not) to it.

 portrait by Janet Strayer